-Many stories reach the public on how use of social media has helped travelers caught up in incidents when abroad – Twitter, Facebook and others have all enabled individuals to rapidly share information with fellow travelers during security incidents and natural disasters.
-It is often the fastest way to get a picture of real time events unfolding from those closer to the incident.
+Many stories reach the public on how the use of social media has helped travellers involved in incidents abroad.
+Twitter, Facebook and other platforms have enabled individuals to share information with fellow travellers during security incidents and natural disasters.
+It is often the fastest way to get a picture of real-time events unfolding from those closest to the incident.

-How often though do we stop to consider how the use of social media can itself create or contribute to a dangerous incident, and unwittingly place innocent people in harm’s way?
-As we feel more and more at ease sharing details of our travels with wide groups of online friends do we really understand the level to which that information can be exploited and in so doing set conditions for a severe compromise of the both our online and indeed physical security and safety?
+How often do we stop to consider how the use of social media can create or contribute to a dangerous incident?
+As we become more relaxed about sharing details of our travels with groups of online friends, do we understand the level to which that information can be exploited?

 Virtual Kidnapping – The Growth of Scam Kidnap

-The virtual kidnappers will often use social media to ‘follow’ their victims and identify a period of opportunity, for example a long flight or a camping expedition in a remote area.
-Then they will contact the family or business and demand immediately a sum of money (usually affordable and easily wired) and insist that the person stay on the phone using fear tactics but always aimed at ensuring that their ruse is not discovered.
+The virtual kidnappers will often use social media to ‘follow’ their victims and identify a period of opportunity, for example, a long flight or a camping expedition in a remote area.
+Then they will contact the family or business and demand a sum of money (usually affordable and easily wired) and insist that the person stay on the phone using fear tactics but always aimed at ensuring that their ruse is not discovered.
 Avoid putting your colleagues, friends or family into uncomfortable and worrying situations, think about your online presence and before you post, question if you really know who’s ‘following’ you.

 - Prior Preparation and Planning